msprev/panzer/README.rst

 precedence (say, you place ``template: new_one`` in your document's metadata, this would override any setting by the style).
-Items in the style definitions that appear inside the document take precedence over items that appear in the style definitions in ``defaults.md`` Items in the currently selected style take precedence over items in ``All`` and ``all``.
+Items in the style definitions that appear inside the document take precedence over items that appear in the style definitions in ``styles.md`` Items in the currently selected style take precedence over items in ``Base`` and ``default``.
 This allows for a flexible and commonsensical way for style fields to be overrided.

 Items in styles are combined with a union biased to the highest ranked